 You are at an important crossroads of your language development where you begin to put all you have learned together as an Intermediate level speaker.
-Speak and write with greater precision in the present time frame and learn to express what was, what will be, and what might have been.
+Speak and write with greater precision in the present time frame and learn to express what was.
 Boost your knowledge of vocabulary through reading short stories, authentic current texts, excerpts from French literature, by viewing authentic media and through personal writings.
-Learn to appreciate Monet, Renoir, Manet, and other impressionist painters culminating with a firsthand look at their art at the MFA in Boston.
 By the end of French 3 your target is to reach the INTERMEDIATE LOW/MID level on the ACTFL proficiency scale.